Last Updated on

 2. Benchmark by Total Employee-to-IT Worker Ratio

 Evaluating your operations using staff count can be an effective way to gain insight into how efficiently you’re performing.
-A quick and dirty benchmark is to look at the ratio of IT workers to the quantity of employees in your company.
+A quick and dirty benchmark is to look at the ratio of IT workers to the number of employees in your company.

 |Leader Employee to IT Service Desk Worker Ratio||70:1|